Kirillathome/jarm/README.md

 # jarm
-Jarm is a small Tech Minecraft Mod I'm coding
+Jarm is a small Tech Minecraft Mod I'm coding.
 This is currently WIP and may get discontinued.

 Also, I'm not a professional coder.